The number of active vendors in most organisations means that it is challenging, if not impossible, to effectively monitor them all.

 Many enterprises reach the exploring phase before stalling.
 The main reason for this is the need to move from one-way to two-way measurement.

-One-way measurement means that the buying company measures and monitors the vendor performance with little negotiation on the measures to be used.
+One-way means that the buying company measures and monitors the vendor performance with little negotiation on the measures to be used.

 Try asking “How am I doing?”